Ossifier/PygamePlatformerEngine/README.md

 A simple 2D platformer engine written in Python/Pygame.
 Contains some simple souls-like elements such as stamina handling for flavor, but this logic may be removed in a future branch.

 ## TO DO:
+1. Finish player character spritesheet so development can proceed.
+2. Rewrite stamina_handler function in player.py to adequately address how to handle stamina when in the ground vs. in the air.
+3. Begin planning zones, level transitions, and maps.
-1. Fix Low-Grav Collision Bug where Vertical Collision = Horizontal Collision when scrolling top.
+4. Fix Low-Grav Collision Bug where Vertical Collision = Horizontal Collision when scrolling top.
-2. Implement delta-time frame interpolation to the game.
+5. Implement delta-time frame interpolation to the game.
 This will be a big project.
-3. Fix state-switching bug when player is jumping between ceiling/floor (rapid player_state flipping).
-4. Finish player character spritesheet so development can proceed.
-5. Create art for the game.
-6. Begin planning zones, level transitions, and maps.

 ## IN PROGRESS:
-1. Complete comments for new code/functions.
+1. Create art for the game.

 ## TO PLAN:
 1. Tighten the current player tracking camera so that feels much smoother for the player.